Goin' Your Way: Collaborative tour

 In November 2012 after further discussions about collaborating for a tour, Finn and Kelly announced the first ten dates of their Australia-wide Goin' Your Way Tour for February and March in the following year.
 Kelly told a press conference that "I sent Neil a list of his songs I wanted us to do, he sent me a list, the same for me.
 We also went through tracks songs we could do good harmony singing on".
 They also indicated the support act for those dates would be Lisa Mitchell.
 The tour was organised by Finn and Kelly with Live Nation Australasia by arrangement with Artist Voice.
 By January 2013 additional dates had been added to the tour without Mitchell supporting.

 Finn and Kelly used a backing band of Kelly's nephew, Dan Kelly on guitar, Finn's son Elroy on drums, and Zoe Hauptmann on bass guitar.
 They started their 20-date tour on 18 February at Melbourne's Palais Theatre and finished at the Sydney Opera House Concert Hall on 18 March – their fifth performance at that venue.
 The final show was streamed internationally via YouTube as Neil Finn and Paul Kelly Live at Sydney Opera House.
 One of the final tracks performed at each gig was a cover version of Henry Mancini's "Moon River" with the chorus "Oh, dream maker, you heart breaker / Wherever you're goin', I'm goin' your way".
 The last phrase provided the album's title.

 Jon Jobbagy of The AU Review caught their first performance at the Sydney Opera House and noted the stage backdrop was designed by Noel Crombie (ex-Split Enz) and Sally Mill.
 Jobbagy felt that Finn was the "most versatile musician of the pair" and "their repertoire is colossal so it was basically hit after hit".
 On 29 July 2013 at the 13th Helpmann Awards Finn and Kelly won the Best Australian Contemporary Concert category for the tour.
 At the ARIA Music Awards of 2013 they were nominated for Best Australian Live Act.

 Critical reception

 Sean Palmer of The Sydney Morning Herald felt the album allowed one to "enjoy these musical stalwarts jamming together".
 He compared Kelly's "country-tinged voice" with Finn's "blend of Lennon and McCartney at their grandest", while "[t]ogether on stage, they are magic".
-The AU Review's Justine McNamara was impressed by the "quality of the recording" where "both singers' voices are perfect".
+The AU Reviews Justine McNamara was impressed by the "quality of the recording" where "both singers' voices are perfect".
 Rachael McArthur of Renowned for Sound was disappointed by the band "[t]here is a bad kind of looseness.
 It feels as though the band has not perhaps had a huge amount of time to learn the 29 songs required"; and Finn's "piano work is at times a bit off".
 Nevertheless, McArthur "did like the album and enjoyed listening to songs that have become so deeply ingrained in Australian culture".